THE APPEALS PROCESS

+An Appeal is a legal means to correct prejudicial legal errors that occurred during the trial.
 An appeal, whether civil or criminal, is vastly different than a trial.
 In a trial, evidence is presented to a trier of fact – a judge in a bench trial or a jury in a jury trial.
 Witnesses testify at a trial and the trier of fact weighs their credibility.
 None of this happens on appeal.

 In an appeal, the vast majority of appeals cases are litigated on paper with the filing of appellate briefs, the appellate record, appendix to the record, and any appellate motions that may need to be filed.
 Very rarely does an appellate case go to oral argument and when it does the oral argument is unlike any argument that is conducted in a trial court.
 Ultimately, an appeal is not a second trial but a legal means to correct prejudicial legal errors that occurred during the trial.